petermarshallio/blog-pmio/clgxhepfs000309mo6d87f1ag.md

 Take tutoring: DevRel must make itself available to answer questions, solve problems, and share knowledge.
 It must encourage isolated individuals (who hardly ever respond to other people’s questions, complain when documentation fails them, and sternly tell authors that their code samples don't work) to be people who freely and willingly give back *because that's what they do.*

 Socialization provides the loud-hailers of credibility.
 Without these programs, there's no public celebration of those core capabilities and characteristics that the community professes to be founded on.
+The relationship between developer and tutor, perhaps first facilitated by the seer, increases awareness **-** it's a different recipe to product / technical / field marketing.

 And, more seriously for open-source projects, it threatens to reduce the code to nothing more than an unloved cactus, consigned to the bin one cold morning.

 Socialization provides the creative, energized spaces where capabilities are abstracted, where their applicability to other situations is expanded, where new approaches are generated, where patterns are spotted... where a fireworks display of brainpower keeps the core capabilities thrilling, exciting, and alive.

-## Addendum: CASTS and AAA(+A)

-It is super important, personally, for me to say that CASTS wouldn't exist without everyone else in DevRel having thought of a lot of this before me.
-That includes, particularly, [Rachel Pedreschi](https://www.linkedin.com/in/rachelpedreschi?miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAAAB2M3IBvRRWvukxKW-TrV8u8BwoRgc4yEc&lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_all%3BeEHBKuRFTnaZSiFGE%2BZC%2Bw%3D%3D) and [Jelena Zanko](https://www.linkedin.com/in/jelena-zanko?miniProfileUrn=urn%3Ali%3Afs_miniProfile%3AACoAAAAPp9QB8oK8p6H9-iGtPGj1eXTf_tue5CQ&lipi=urn%3Ali%3Apage%3Ad_flagship3_search_srp_all%3BtMTCUy%2B4QCqpAkaM1dqYfA%3D%3D).

-It was Rachel who first introduced the triple-A acronym to me:

-* Awareness,

-* Adoption, and

-* Advocacy.

-(And out came my inner Cool Kid who wanted to add "Advancement").

-You will undoubtedly have heard of these four, too.
-And it works.
-Rachel applied this model successfully throughout Round B, C, and D when we worked together, and there are no end of talks and blogs from DevRel written about it.

-CASTS is slightly different:

-* It's the relationship between Cool Kid, Seer, and Tutor that creates **awareness** at personal, interpersonal, and public levels.
-Here, it's *not* the result of a campaign.
-It's always troubled me that awareness in DevRel is the result of a Product Marketing, Technical Marketing, Developer Marketing, or &lt;insert here&gt; Marketing campaign.
-For me, the two are concretely distinct.

-* **Adoption** in CASTS is the product of Seeing and Tutoring.
-Note that the developer persona for CASTS has likely already completed the POC *all in their mind* and has now moved on to the next problem to solve.
-We realize that they don't give a hooting banana about project plans, validation events, and risk logs.
-In the CASTS model, it's the seer's duty to tracks and report POCs because they're passionate about making *everyone's* adoption journey better.

-* **Advocacy** occurs through socialization.
-It's not just creating the opportunity, however, it's the processes, tools, and role-modelling that drives potential implementers to *see their own potential* as an advocate, to celebrate their successes publicly... and to want other people to, too!